Bonnie Seeman

-Bonnie Seeman (b.
-1969, Huntington, New York) is known for her ceramic work.
+Bonnie Seeman (born 1969 in Huntington, New York) is known for her ceramic work.

 Early life and education

 She received a BFA in ceramics in 1991 from the University of Miami and an MFA in ceramics in 1996 from the University of Massachusetts Dartmouth.

 Career

 In 2006, her work was included in the exhibit One of a Kind: The Studio Craft Movement at the Metropolitan Museum of Art in New York City.
 Her work, Teapot with One Cup, was acquired by the Smithsonian American Art Museum in Washington, D.C. as part of the Renwick Gallery's 50th Anniversary Campaign.